 Locally, public health officials in the region already have reported two local flu deaths, with the first one coming eight weeks earlier than last year’s first-reported death from influenza.
 And so far, the county has confirmed 36 cases of the disease, more than double the 15 confirmed cases by this time last year.

-“We don’t yet know how bad this year’s flu season will be, but we do know that vaccination is the best way to protect yourself from getting the flu,” Craig Uejo, MD, a Scripps Coastal Medical Group preventive medicine specialist.
+“We don’t yet know how bad this year’s flu season will be, but we do know that vaccination is the best way to protect yourself from getting the flu,” Craig Uejo, MD, a preventive medicine specialist at Scripps.

 Beyond the physical discomfort and schedule disruptions that a routine case of influenza can bring, the virus also can be deadly.
 Last year, 77 people died from the flu in San Diego County while the virus killed as many as 61,000 nationwide.
 The season prior was even worse with 343 deaths in San Diego County and 79,000 nationwide in 2017-2018.